Home > Blog Posts > 3 Ways To Find Financial Freedom Again (And Save Money In The Process)

 Have you ever felt a little overwhelmed when dealing with your finances?
-Ever wondered which way is ‘the best way’?
-What about how to cut out the leech that is interest?
 You’re not alone.
-Australia’s personal debt ranks as one of the highest in the world, and it has been steadily rising with no end in sight.
+Australia’s personal debt ranks as one of the highest in the world, and it has been steadily rising.
 Australia’s debt-to-income ratio recently peaked at 212%, which means some Australians are in twice as much debt as what they earn!
 How’s that for overwhelming?

-We, humans, have an inherent desire to consume objects, and this material culture has always been an aspect of our society.
-In 2019 though, material culture means that young Australians increasingly want it all; to be a home-owner in a happening suburb, with a slick new ride, wearing the freshest of fresh kicks.
-Pair that with our tendency to love smashed avo and almond milk lattes, and it equals bad news for our financial freedom.
+In 2019, material culture often means that young Australians increasingly want it all; to be a home-owner in a happening suburb, with a slick new ride, wearing the freshest of fresh kicks.
+Pair that with our penchant for smashed avo and almond milk lattes, and it could equal bad news for our financial freedom.

 So, are you drowning in student debt?
 Wading through personal loan statements?
 Barely keeping your head above your mortgage repayments and living expenses?
 Fear not!
 There are ways you can find financial freedom again!

 1. Paying off loans quicker than the loan term to save money